kxnzx/nft-card-component/README.md

 ### What I learned

 - I thought it was about time to learn about SASS and incorporate the extension into this challenge.
 So far I have learned about the SCSS syntax such as variables, extend, mixins and @use.
-I was not able to use the latter, because the VSC LIVE SASS Compiler version I used is depreciated.
+I was not able to use the latter, because the VSC LIVE SASS Compiler version I used is deprecated.
 Next time I'll install the original version so that I can make partials.
-My variables:
+I used these variables:

 ```scss
 // primary colors